spacemeshos/local-testnet/README.md

 ```

 ## Building from Source Code
-The local testnet is 100% built from source code and doesn't use any prepackaged binaries.
+The local testnet is 100% built from open source code from the Spacemesh github repos, and doesn't use any prepackaged pre-built binaries.

 1. Clone this repo to your computer
 ```